 The New Savvy: Any frictions?
 How do you deal with it?

-Rena: I think that it is unavoidable to have friction when every of us had put in our efforts to making this work.
+Rena: I think that it is unavoidable to have friction when every one of us had put in our efforts to make this work.
 Many startups try to avoid conflicts with their partners, which I think is not healthy.

 For my partners and I, I believe we all know that the cause of the conflicts or friction arise from the fact that we all want to do our best and make the best decision for the company, even though we might be coming from different directions.
 We try our best to understand each other’s point of views to come to an agreement.